cerberus-iam/docs/api/auth/invitations.md

   "errors": [
-    "Password must be at least 8 characters", "Password must contain at least one uppercase letter", "Password must contain at least one number"
+    "Password must be at least 8 characters", "Password must contain at least one uppercase letter", "Password must contain at least one number", "Password must contain at least one special character" ]
-  ]
 }
 ```